RivaD2/reading-notes/201/class-04.md

 # HTML's Two L's | Links and Layout
 ![Link](https://media.giphy.com/media/26BRuuMVNwGyT0KiY/giphy.gif)
-### Ok, ok, so so I'm not talking about *that* link, but rather links in html that take us to far off distant lands (other pages) and allow us to surf our way through our own pages or the web
+### Ok, ok, so so I'm not talking about *the* Link, but rather links in html that take us to far off distant lands (other pages) and allow us to surf our way through our own pages or the web

 #### Think about how you surf from site to site on the web...you use links.
 There are:
 * links that take us from one site to the next